Joe Scarborough Says Teachers, Nurses and Police Officers Need to Get Vaccinated ‘or Look for Another Job’ (Video)

 Scarborough says with the availability of the vaccine, Biden now needs to say, "if you are a public school teacher, or you teach at a public university, as a condition of your job, you have to get vaccinated."

-"'We are not closing schools this fall, children will not be staying at home this fall looking at Zoom classes.
+"'We are not closing schools this fall; children will not be staying at home this fall looking at Zoom classes.
 They are going to be in because their teachers are going to be vaccinated.'
-That's what Joe Biden needs to start," he continued.
+That's what Joe Biden needs to start [saying]," he continued.
 "He needs to start there today.
 And then he needs to talk about health care officials who are taking care of senior citizens."

 "Here we are, six, eight months later and I'm see statistics that 40-45% of health care workers in nursing homes are not vaccinated.
 Are you kidding me?"
 Scarborough said.
 "You're putting the lives of senior citizens at risk.
 Everybody has the freedom to do what they want to do, but the government has a responsibility to step in and say that those other 40% of staff that work at nursing homes, you get vaccinated, or you find another job."